andrealommen/PHY309/assignments/hw4.md

 You may only use Mathematica on the last one.
 I don't actually think you need it on any of the problems, so don't take that as a sign that I think the last one is harder than the others.

+In order to make sure you get your context and meaning/make sense points, next to your answers, please put a “c” with a circle around it for context, and an “m” with a circle around it for meaning.

 1. A point charge, $$Q$$, is placed equidistant between two parallel, grounded, conducting plates separated by a distance, $$D$$.
 Assume the sizes of the plates are much larger than their separation.